 • Co-founder of Co-production Wales, a voluntary collective of organisations and individuals embracing the co-production approach, which became the Co-production Network for Wales.

-• Organised an open letter to the First Minister of Wales in 2013, asking for co-production to be placed at the heart of public services in Wales.
+• Co-organised an open letter to the First Minister of Wales in 2013, asking for co-production to be placed at the heart of public services in Wales.
 This influenced devolved Welsh policy and legislation published since.

 • Delivered a range of consultancy, facilitation and training projects across sectors and across Wales as a freelance co-production consultant (2012-2017), then as part of the Co-production Network for Wales team (2017-2022).

 Based near Cardiff, South Wales.

 Working primarily across Wales, with some projects in England.

 Half Singapore-Chinese and half French.
 Grew up in France, but have now been in the UK since 2000, i.e. for more years than I have spent in France.

 Science background originally.
 Worked in a wide range of organisations, from small- and medium- sized companies to corporate multinationals, and in the private and not-for-profit/social enterprise sectors.
-Self-employed for a number of years.
+Freelance for a number of years now.

 A biologist by training, I'm a systems thinker: able to hold the wider picture while bringing attention to detail, with a head for systems and processes and a heart for people and the beautiful diversity of the human condition.

 You can email me on noreenblanluet [at] proton [dot] me.